AganonIsaiah/French-Speaking-App/README.md

 - Level is saved to the computer.
 - User presses button to next segment.

-#### 2. Generate Written Sentences (With Tatoeba https://tatoeba.org/en)
+#### 2. Generate Written Sentences
-- Written sentences are generated with Tatoeba based on the users chosen level.
+- Employs a, self-made, algorithm to generate grammatically sound sentences.
 - Difficulty scalar determines number of words generated in each sentence, and quality of words generated.

-#### 3. Create Speech Recordings of Generated Sentences (With Google Cloud Text-to-Speech)
+#### 3. Create Speech Recordings of Generated Sentences (With https://rapidapi.com Text-to-Speech API)
 - Convert text to speech and create playable recordings for the User.
 - Used as a reference point for the user and for the machine to make comparisons.